Veggie321/Projects/README.md

 # Projects
-Check out my projects here!.
+Check out my projects here on my website all in one place.